hackerbande-nbg/climateguard-docs/Analysis/battery_longevity.md

 ### Data Quality Conclusions

+- In Scope: 2 energy consumption modes, transfer and deep sleep

 - The calculations should be quite precise in regards to the relative consumptions

-- The calculations skew towards a lower absolute energy consumption due to the lower discharge rate than the curve
+- The calculations skew towards a lower absolute energy consumption for both modes due to the lower discharge rate than the curve

 - Although both sensors have the same physical location, differences in network quality can be observed.
 This is possibly due network site adjustments to reduce the airtime

 ## 4. Calculation and Conclusions